-An intensive academic enrichment summer program offering rising juniors and seniors college-level coursework in international affairs and leadership training in Washington DC.
+An intensive academic enrichment summer camp offering rising juniors and seniors college-level coursework in international affairs and leadership training in Washington DC.
 Read More!

 IMMERSE YOURSELF IN INTERNATIONAL AFFAIRS.
 MEET EXCEPTIONAL PEOPLE.
 LEARN TO LEAD.
 FIND YOUR PASSION.
 BE A GLOBAL SCHOLAR.